 Fire detection and control systems are indispensable for safety.
 They will not only allow protection of people, but also equipment, installations, goods, materials, etc., in both public and private spheres.
-From homes, to universities, offices, industrial plants, warehouses, oil plants, with appropriate equipment you can protect.
+From homes, to universities, offices, industrial plants, warehouses, oil plants, with appropriate equipment you can protect your assets.

 A main function on fire detection systems is precisely to detect fire as soon as possible, in its early stages when fire may be easier to fight.
 Late detection can cause large losses, delaying evacuation and emergency actions and hindering fire-fighting capabilities.